InsertX2k/hardware-maintenance-notes/dell-o7010-onboard-nic-windows-fix/README.md

 ## How to install?
 * Copy the file `network_fix.bat` to the directory `C:\Windows`
 * Open Task Scheduler and navigate to `Task Scheduler Library\Windows` Folder then import the file `Ethernet Controller Fix (Import using task scheduler to task scheduler library-windows).xml`
-* Make sure the task named "Network Controller Fix" is enabled.
+* Make sure the task is named "Network Controller Fix" and enabled.
 * Reboot your system and enjoy.

 ## Notes: